QSAR-UBC/ionizer/docs/index.rst

 Reference
 ---------

-The Ionizer is developed and maintained by the `Quantum Software and Algorithms Research Lab <https://glassnotes.github.io/qsar.html>` at UBC.

 If you use the Ionizer as part of your project, we would appreciate if you cite it using the BibTeX below.